 Inhalers - Asthma

 If your child has asthma, even if you consider it to be mild and you don't feel it affects your child on a day-to-day basis, please let the school know as soon as possible.
 Each asthmatic child must have their own blue 'reliever' inhaler and spacer in school.
 We will administer blue inhalers as and when they are needed.
 If your child takes their inhaler in school, they will come home with a sticker on their uniform stating when they took it and how many puffs.
 Each asthmatic child must have an Asthma Management Plan within school.
 These are available in the office.
 We will let you know if your child's inhaler is close to expiry.

 All members of staff are fully-trained in administering epi-pens in the event of an emergency.
 If your child has been issued with an epi-pen, we will need to fill in an IHCP.
-Please arrange an appointment with Mrs Davies at firstname.lastname@example.org or on 0161 483 0977 so we can complete this together.
+Please arrange an appointment with Mrs Davies at email@example.com or on 0161 483 0977 so we can complete this together.
 We will let you know if your child’s epi-pen is due to expire.

 We are unable to administer antibiotics in school.
 If your child is on antibiotics and they are well enough to be in school, arrangements will have to be made to administer the medicine yourself to your child during the school day.
 Please speak to Mrs Tiplady in the office to arrange this.